 Eventually, I have learned that anything can be pore clogging, that’s why it’s so important to wash your face!
 Surely, and hopefully, everyone does that at the end of their day?

-For example, I’ve realized that it’s not that sunscreens doesn’t agree with my skin per say, it’s that they are difficult to remove. (both mineral and chemical) And with daily usage they are bound to build up and start breaking me out.
-I’ve started to double cleanse with micellar water, and seen huge improvement on the number of blemishes I get from clogged pores!
+For example, I’ve realized that it’s not that sunscreens don’t agree with my skin per say, it’s that they are difficult to remove. (both mineral and chemical) And with daily usage, they are bound to build up and start breaking me out.
+I’ve started to double cleanse with micellar water, and seen a huge improvement on the number of blemishes I get from clogged pores!

 You may or may not agree with Paula’s advice on sensitive skin and the way her team rate products, but I’ve been following the guidelines and seen quite an improvement in my complexion.
 It’s the best I’ve ever seen it in since Accutane and my teens.
 However, note that no product can hinder the cause of hormonal imbalance, but by using the right products you can be sure to not aggravate it more at least.

 With that said, not all of Paula’s Choice products agreed with my skin.
 Like, I really wanted and thought the Resist-line for oily skin would work wonders for me but something felt just way off with it.
 Too many actives my skin can’t handle right now?
 All I know is that some seem to love that line though.
 I won’t go through every product I’ve tried, what’s important is the products I ended up purchasing, to see which products might work well for you navigate here!